 - Using coupons to get free and store the TP, toothpaste etc in a box or at a friends.
 Again, little things add up.
 I have a box of Shampoo, toothpaste, soap, TP, etc ready to go.
 This will help me when I am starting out and not having to buy and spend what little money I have

 8. Remember that help is out there – but you have to ask for it.
 Many financially dependent wives say they have no help, nobody to support them, nobody to go stay with.
 They may feel that way, but it’s not the truth.
 How do I know?
 Because if my neighbor came over and said she has no money to leave her husband and asked me for help, I’d do something.
 I may not give her money, but I’d help her and her kids in some way.

 I also know that wives who feel alone aren’t really alone because my mom was a single parent.
 She was also schizophrenic, and we moved to new city every six months or so.
 She had no friends, no money, and a severe mental illness…and yet she managed to find money help!
 How did she find it?
 She went to Social Services, to churches, and to my grandma for help.
 Don’t think of yourself as “trapped” – though I know that if you’re looking for ways to get money to leave your husband, that’s exactly how you feel.
 Focus on the fact that you WILL get money to leave your husband.
 It’s just a matter of time and planning.
 And taking action.

 9. Create a plan to leave your marriage – it’ll make asking for financial help easier.
 Sit down, give the “poor me I have no money to leave my husband” a rest, and put your brains to work.
 How much money does it cost to feed and educate your kids?
 Forget about the frills – kids don’t need iPhones, laptops, or video games.
 Can you stay with family while you save money for your own place?
 How will you support yourself?

 If you have specific plans to leave, you may find it easier to ask for financial help.
 If you’re asking family for money help, read about loans between family members.

 10. Learn what types of financial support you’re eligible for.
 Talk to Social Services about financial resources for single parents.
 Start by calling the office closest to you.
 If they can’t offer money or other help, ask them for three other numbers to call.
 Call your church, and talk to your pastor.
 Don’t just ask for financial and spiritual support; ask for practical resources that can help you leave.
 Ask to be connected with other women who were financially dependent, who rebuilt their lives.

 Every three months, canvassers from the Single Parents Food Bank come to our door, asking for donations.
 My husband gives money every single time because he knows single parents need money help because raising kids is expensive.
 But it’s not impossible, my friend!

 11. Open your own savings or checking account.
 Many financially dependent women don’t have their own chequing or savings accounts.
 No problem!
 Even if you only have $10 to your name, you need to get to the bank and start your journey to financial dependence…and perhaps even wealth!
 And yes, single income families often live close to the poverty line.
 I grew up poorer than dirt – we even slept outside a few times.
 But I grew up to be a strong, vibrant, smart, educated, motivated, happy, Christian woman.
 I learned resilience and strength from my single parent childhood – and I respect my mom, who had no money and nowhere to go, but she left her husband.

 If you can’t get money to leave your husband, read How to Cope When You’re Unhappily Married.

 12. Stay focused on your future.
 It’s easy to get overwhelmed, anxious, scared, and depressed about the journey you’re about to go on.
 Don’t let negativity or fear stop you from leaving your husband!
 Stay focused on what you will achieve in your life, and how much better it will be for your kids and yourself.
 Write down your goals for a year from now: how much money do you want to be making?
 What friends do you want to spend time with?
 How do you want to spend your days?
 Remember that it takes time to save enough money to leave your husband.

 13. Get strength from women who felt financially trapped, but left their husbands.
 “I was in that situation for 23 years,” says shygrneyzs on I need to leave my husband, but I have no help, on AskMeHelpDesk.com.
 “I finally opened up my own checking account, started saving a bit at a time, and made plans.
 When I finally made up my mind to leave, it took less than a month to finalize the plans.
 I gave myself a deadline and stuck to it.
 When you stay in a marriage like that, you enable every negative behavior your husband possesses.
 You become the martyr.”

-One final tip for women who need help leaving when they have no money: Ask yourself, “Am I better off with or without him?”
+One final tip for women who need help leaving their husbands when they have no money: Ask yourself, “Am I better off with or without him?”
 If you feel weak, read Need Strength to Leave a Relationship?
 6 Ways to Get Strong Now.